ESHER DISTRICT LOCAL HISTORY SOCIETY

 As well as Esher, the Society covers the area of the former Esher Urban District Council.
 This includes Claygate, Thames Ditton, Long Ditton, Hinchley Wood, Weston Green, Oxshott, Cobham, Stoke D’Abernon, East and West Molesey.

 The Society was formed in 1968 by a volunteer committee of local historians, who have, along with their successors, built a flourishing historical community and whose energy and diligence have created a considerable archive of records and photographs that might otherwise have been lost.
 On behalf of the new committee and Society members, we extend our affection and grateful thanks to those who started this Society and to those who have nobly succeeded them both in their work as historians and as members of the committee who have made the Society so successful in its aims.

-Membership of the Society is for the time being free, but from January 2019, membership will incur a small fee.
+Membership of the Society is £15 per year from January 1st to December 31st, or £8 from July 1st to December 31st*.
 There will be regular talks by guest speakers, to be held in Claygate, at which members and others can also meet and socialise.
-The talks are open to all interested parties and are free of charge for members; £3 per head.
-From January 2019, that £3 will be considered part of the membership fee and therefore talks will be free to all members.
+The talks are open to all interested parties and are free of charge for members; £3 per head for non-members.
 If there is enough interest, we will also be arranging occasional historical walks, or trips to places of interest.
 New members are always very welcome, and are encouraged to contact the Society with their own research enquiries or interests, including family history, or with any other suggestions or comments.

 PUBLIC CONSULTATION: A public consultation is currently being carried out by Surrey County Council, as it reviews its services in the light of significant reductions in its spending.
 Full details and links to the survey and relevant documents will be found on our Exploring Surrey’s Past website: https://www.exploringsurreyspast.org.uk/consultation-on-council-services

 Saturday, 13th April 2019